 - The Northlight video.
 Remedy’s presentation on Monday at GDC.
 The Powerpoint is a large download, but has some good comparison images and slide notes.

 - Jaw-dropping reflections in the real-time Star Wars demo.
-Unreal has information about their use of DXR and links.
+Unreal has information about their use of DXR and links; more here.

-- SEED’s Pica Pica demo video, their presentation slides, and post-GDC report.
+- SEED’s Pica Pica demo video, their presentation slides, post-GDC report, and HPG keynote announcement.

 - Microsoft’s blog entry on DXR, and PIX supports it, and tips on setting up.